Tower offers seamless support for GPG. Read on to find out what exactly you can do with GPG in Tower and find a list of Frequetly Asked Questions.

 How can I add a GPG key if I have none?

 You can do so in the repository settings in the sidebar.
 Make sure a repository user is configured and then select "Create GPG Key…" from the GPG Key Popup Button menu.
-You can do the same for the global user in the "Git Config" tab of Tower's Preferences.
+You can do the same for the global user in the "Git Config" tab of Tower's Settings.

 I selected "No GPG Key" in the repository settings, but the selection always resets to a key.